Updated every October

 If you believe St. Scholastica is out of compliance with state statutes or accrediting requirements, please contact us first.
 We work hard to resolve all complaints and will do our best to address your issue.

-U.S.News & World Report magazine consistently ranks The College of St. Scholastica among the best colleges and universities in the region for academic excellence.
+U.S.News & World Report magazine consistently ranks The College of St. Scholastica among the best colleges and universities in the region for academic excellence and for veterans.

 At many colleges it may take five or six years to graduate with a "four-year" degree.
 At St. Scholastica, first year undergraduates who follow a few simple guidelines will graduate in four years - guaranteed - or subsequent years are free.